delprzemo/typescript-cheatsheet/README.md

 **Types**

 Create a tree structure for an object.
-You can't do the same with interface because of lack of intersection (&)
+You can't do the same with the interface because of lack of intersection (&)

 ```ts
 type Tree<T> = T & { parent: Tree<T> };